Home-made Quince Jelly Recipe

 Simple quince jelly – a step-by-step recipe

-2 kg raw quince fruit
+2 kg raw quince fruit1 kg gelling sugar

 (Gelling sugar contains pectin which helps turns the concoction into a marmalade.
 The packaging on German varieties expresses the proportion of fruit to sugar required – I used 2:1)